lekoala/pure-context-menu/readme.md

 ## Options

-Options can be either passed to the constructor (eg: optionName) or globally updated using `EasyContextMenu.updateGlobalOptions`
+Options can be either passed to the constructor (eg: optionName) or globally updated using `PureContextMenu.updateGlobalOptions`

 | Name                | Default             | Description                              |
 | ------------------- | ------------------- | ---------------------------------------- |